Skip to content

 • Staff support during the course of program.

-Group discounts and Duke alumni discounts are available.
-Please contact our team for more information.
+Special pricing available for groups and Duke alumni.
+Please contact our team for more information sanfordexeced@duke.edu

 Who Should Apply